sparkdotfi/spark-vaults-v2/TECHNICAL.md

 role), but but default cannot change the value of the admin role itself [that is possible with the `_setRoleAdmin` function which is internal and not used by default].

+### Reentrancy protection

+These functions interact with external contracts:

+* `take` - pushes assets to the Taker
+* `_mint` - pulls assets from the user
+* `_burn` - pushes assets to the user

+For `take` and `_mint`, interaction with the asset is the first state change, hence reentering will be equivalent to merely entering before they are called.

+Analogously, `_burn` interacts with the asset as the last state change, hence reentering will be equivalent to merely entering after `_burn` has finished.

+### Upgradeability

 ### Some outputs

 This is the inheritance tree  (last updated 2025-07-28):